mypreview/Conj/docs/audio-block.md

 * The **Upload** button will allow you to upload a new audio file from your computer.
 * The **Media Library** button lets you select a file that’s already uploaded to your site’s Media Library.
 * **Insert from URL** button lets you input a URL where the file has already been uploaded, on a streaming service or elsewhere on the web.

+Right after you’ve selected the audio file to insert, you can add an optional text **caption** just underneath the player and start configuring your audio block.